 - Evidence of family relationship – copy of a birth certificate, marriage certificate, proof of name change.

-- Evidence that your family member is a permanent resident or Australian citizen and has been residing in South Australia for the last 12 months.
+- Evidence that your family member is a permanent resident, Australian citizen or South Australian state nominated visa holder and has been residing in South Australia for the last 24 months.